AmoyCherry/fuzz-with-LLM/documents/notes/design.md

 On the other hand, the **flag** args should be considered as a part of the 'specific syscall name' which means syscalls with different flags (**regardless of order**) should be treated as different.

-To reduce the token size of syscalls, we map all non-flag (address) args into a pre-allocate addr list.
+To reduce the token size of model, we map all non-flag (address) args into a pre-allocate addr list.
 There are four types of non-flag args to process.

 ### Enums (flags)